Ring for Jeeves: Plot

 Jeeves explains to Captain Biggar that Bill does not have the money yet.
 However, Captain Biggar needs the money quickly to back a horse named Ballymore at The Derby the next day, so that he will be wealthy enough to propose to Mrs. Spottsworth.
-Captain Biggar tells Bill to steal Mrs. Spottsworth's diamond pendant; Captain Biggar will pawn it and then buy it back after Barrymore wins.
+Captain Biggar tells Bill to steal Mrs. Spottsworth's diamond pendant; Captain Biggar will pawn it and then buy it back after Ballymore wins.
 Jeeves advises Bill to pretend to remove a spider from Mrs. Spottsworth's hair while actually taking the pendant.
 After Jeeves and Bill rehearse the sequence, Bill tries it, but the pendant falls down the front of Mrs. Spottsworth's dress.
 At Captain Biggar's suggestion, Bill dances with Mrs. Spottsworth so that the necklace will fall to the ground.
 The sight of them makes Jill jealous.
 Rory spots the fallen pendant and returns it to Mrs. Spottsworth.

 In the middle of the night, Jeeves tells Bill his new plan: Jeeves will tell Mrs. Spottsworth that Bill saw the ghost in the chapel, and while she goes there with Jeeves, Bill will take the pendant from her room.
 Following the plan, Bill steals the pendant, and Captain Biggar pawns it.
 Jill, who saw Bill leaving Mrs. Spottsworth's room, ends their engagement, and tells her father Colonel Wyvern, the chief constable.
 She reconciles with Bill after Jeeves tells her what happened.
 Colonel Wyvern confronts Bill, but sees the couple has reconciled, and instead investigates the stolen pendant, reported by the housemaid Ellen.
-Over the radio, it is announced that Barrymore lost the Derby.
+Over the radio, it is announced that Ballymore lost the Derby.

 Captain Biggar returns, with Mrs. Spottsworth's pendant, which he could not bring himself to pawn.
 He returns it to her and confesses his feelings.
 They become engaged.
 Though she loves the house, Mrs. Spottsworth dislikes the English climate; Jeeves suggests she buy the house, take it down, and rebuild it in California.
 She agrees to buy the house.
 Bill and Jill are thrilled, though dismayed that Jeeves is leaving, as Jeeves states that he is needed at Bertie Wooster's side.
 Bertie has been expelled from his school for cheating.